HaakonWiland/Notes/Hackthebox/CWES/Attacking common applications.md

 - Since many of these applications are compiled apps, we sometimes want to reverse engineer them wit ghidra etc. - it can be practical to download the app we want to reverse to our own machine.
 - Sometimes just dissembling some apps, can get up hard coded login credentials.

+**Usefull tools:**
+- Dnspy: lets us read the source code of .NET programs.
+Can do this with .dll files and memory which we write to a file.
+- X64dbg: Debugger with ui
+- Sysmon and procmon: Can view what happens on the machine when we run the program.
+Can check if files are created or what scripts are ran.
+- Ghidra: Reverse engineering tool for binaries.

 #### ColdFusion